 - These often lead to legal problems and illustrate that weed control must often be a combined effort between properties.

-- Weeds are often encouraged by grazing habits of stock.
+- Weeds are often encouraged by the grazing habits of stock.
 Horses are the best example where horses encourage overgrazed areas next to dunging areas covered in docks.

-- Organic farmers have a totally different attitude to weeds as they argue that deep rooted weeds like docks can bring up nutrients from the lower soil layers.
+- Organic farmers have a totally different attitude to weeds as they argue that deep-rooted weeds like docks can bring up nutrients from the lower soil layers.